 - when flatmates with a different SP, we limited ourselves to 1 bottle of wine if it was only us at home, because if the 2nd bottle got opened, it got finished

 - when I first started living solo, I affected a rule of no drinking at home unless I had company.
-If you don’t have a girlfriend, boyfriend, husband or wife, or regularly have dates come home, this drastically reduces the amount you drink, so long as you don’t sit in the pub by yourself
+This drastically reduces the amount you drink, so long as you don’t sit in the pub by yourself

-- now I’m down to having drinks once every week or two unless there’s an exceptional reason for more – like an unexpected date or forgotten party.
+- now I’m down to having drinks every two weeks or so, unless there’s an exceptional reason for more – like an unexpected date or forgotten party.

 I’m loathe to give up drinking because it’s the one vice I have left that I allow myself to enjoy.
-Like far too many English people, when I have a drink I have more than a few, but I think I’ve got my drinking under control and am happy with that – in a 145 day period, there were only 7 occasions on which I’ve had any.
+Like far too many English people, when I have a drink I have more than a few, but I think I’ve got my drinking under control and am happy with that – during UK Covid lockdown 1, in a 6 month period, there were only 7 occasions on which I’ve had any.

-I don’t count football as an addiction, but I want to make a note about sports & their supporters.
-I am an Arsenal fan but nowhere near as fanatical about football as other friends are.
 I don’t think football itself is an addiction but being and feeling part of a tribe is.
+I am an Arsenal fan but nowhere near as fanatical about football as other friends.
 Team sports are among the few shared spaces where men (and it is mostly men) can gather and express emotion en masse.
 As I got more and more into Arsenal, I found my mood being governed by their results.
 Being happy or miserable would hinge upon the Arse winning or losing or throwing away valuable points in a sodding draw against useless opposition.
 During game time, I can feel my blood pressure rising and heart beating faster and faster: I can’t watch any live sport where I have any allegiance without feeling uncomfortably apprehensive, rollercoastering from rage to utter desolation to delirious delight – it’s emotionally exhausting.
 If you want to understand the insanity of football fans, Nick Hornsby’s seminal novel, Fever Pitch, is a good place to start.

 I still follow Arsenal from a safe distance but not as safe as my mate DP who had to move to Australia to escape his beloved Arsenal.
-He’ll maintain he moved for love, which is mostly true, but would his marriage have survived being here with his other great love, Arsenal?
+I am sure it’s why he moved, although the rather lovely woman he married may also have something to do with it.

 Learn to forgive your fuck-ups and failures